Keep Big Bear Beautiful

 During Your Stay

 One of Big Bear Lake’s charms is that most businesses, cabins and lodges are locally-owned.
-It’s one of the reasons why your stay means that much more to the livelihood of Big Bear Lake residents.
-Please kindly treat these spaces with the respect you should show in your own home and your neighbors’ homes.
-Do not sled or leave trash on private property.
-We practice the seven principle of Leave No Trace, and we encourage you do too.
-Every year, thousands of broken sleds and countless pieces of trash are left behind, please do not be a part of this statistic.
+It’s one of the reasons why your stay means so much to the livelihood of Big Bear Lake residents.
+Kindly treat these spaces with the same respect you should show your own home and your neighbors’ homes.
+Do not leave trash on private property or allow it to blow away.
+We practice the seven principles of Leave No Trace, and we encourage you to do so too!
+Every year, thousands of broken sleds and countless pieces of trash are left behind - in the forest and along the roads - please do not be a part of this statistic.

 Enjoying Nature Responsibly